 To ensure that information related to district, school, and parent programs, meetings and activities are available to all parents in an understandable and uniform format, each school will ensure that to the extent feasible and appropriate parent notifications and resources will be sent home in parents' native language.
 The district will utilize TRANSACT and local translators to accomplish this.
 Furthermore, when applicable, interpreters will be available at parent events and meetings.
+MasterWord is also utilized for interpretation services.
 Information posted on the district website will be translated to the extent practicable.
 The district will also use Blackboard Mass Notification, school websites, local news media, district social media site, and other school messenger systems to post information for parents.